Berlime/gokarna/content/posts/WP-Meet-Up.md

 tags = ['blog', "backtracked"]
 +++

-Hello there, here is the first backtracked post.
-It is a draft I created while developing this new Hugo site.
+Hello there!
+Before we start on the topic.
+This is the first backtracked post.
+It was a draft I while developing this new Hugo site.
 Let me bring you back in time.
-The post date is the event date that happened.
-The real date that I post a backtracked blog will have a "Original Post Date:" (See example below)
+The post date you see above is the event or the moment happened.
+The real date that I post a backtracked blog is under "Published Date" (See example below)

->Original Post date: 19th March 2024
+> - *Changelog*
+>   - *Publish Date: 19th June 2024*
+>   - *Restructure: 21th June 2024*

+The changelog(s) will be*grayed out* and placed in the bottom of every blog post.
+With added a little bit of context what are the changes is made to the particular posts.

+Thank you for your time & let's get started!

-Well, happy new year!
+### Well, happy new year!

 It's 2024.
 How was 2023?
 I'm sure it was a blast.
 I want to share something exciting for this year.

 You see, I run a small web-design agency, a super small one.
 I started my "Pte.
 Ltd" (similar to LLC in the U.S) back in September 2023.
 The reason is, it is time for my hard-work to be available for everyone.